sarahxxu/workbook-adobeio/chapters/chapter-2.md

     - for `Events`, add `Core - Page Bottom`
     - for `Then`, add two actions: `Adobe Analytics - Set Variables` THEN `Adobe Analytics - Send Beacon`
         - In the `Adobe Analytics-Set Variables` action, add `eVar3`, select from the data element `pageURL`
-- Go to `Adapters`, click on `Add Adapter` and create an akamai adapter as shown below.

 Now that we have the extension set up, let's deploy it.
 - Go to `Environments` and create `Dev`, `Stage` and `Production` environment.